cyrcaleb/CSC-212_Gradebook-Review/README.md

 >> efficient way.

-# instructions to compile our algorithm
+# Instructions to compile our algorithm

 > **how to input data**